bencyna/calendule/README.md

 ## Questions:

-      If you have any questions about the Code Noob project, you can follow the link below to navigate to my GitHub page:
+      If you have any questions about the Calendule project, you can follow the link below to navigate to my GitHub page:

 - [GitHub Profile](https://github.com/bencyna)